Hameed Al Husseinie College: Principals

+Mrs.N.Shania Dain becomes the First lady principal of the 141 years of history of Hameed Al Husseinie College.

 Notable alumni

 Sports

 Sports hold major part of Hameed Al Husseinie College and sporting events are held throughout the year including the Inter-House Sports Festival.
-The college offers sports such as soccer, cricket, Karate, swimming and boxing. and the most prominent sport is soccer.
+The college offers sports such as Soccer, Cricket, Volleyball, Karate, Swimming, Boxing, Carrom and Chess. and the most prominent sport is soccer.

-Billiards and snooker
+Billiards and Snooker

 MJM Lafir - World Amateur Billiard Champion

 The first ever world championship title for any sports won by Sri Lanka.
-Muhammad Lafir was a past student of HAH College.
+Muhammad Lafir was a past student of Hameed Al Husseinie College.

-Football (soccer)
+Football (Soccer)

-The college has hosted the annual Invitation Schools Soccer Championship for the Best Deal Trophy since 2007.
+The college has hosted the annual Invitation Schools Soccer Championship for t Dialog Trophy since 2007.
 In 2010 Zahira College, Colombo won the championship, beating St. Benedict's College, Colombo for the second consecutive time.
 Hameed Al Husseinie College won third place against Zahira College, Mawanella.

 Presidents Cup – 2017

 In 2017 The Annual Invitation School Soccer Tournament organised by the G'80 (The OBA Group of 80's) was named "The Presidents Cup" and was held in January under the patronage of President Maithripala Siresena at the Colombo Racecourse Ground.
 The final was between Hameed Al Husseinie College vs Maris Stella College Negombo where the host Hameed Al Husseinie College Clinched the trophy yet again.